 Foreign Labor Certification

 Question: Who do I contact for questions related to workers from other countries coming to the United States under the Foreign Labor Certification programs?

-Answer: Information for employers seeking to hire foreign workers can be found at Wages & Income in the Prevailing Wage side panel.
+Answer: Information for employers seeking to hire foreign workers can be found at ELMI's Wages & Income in the Prevailing Wage side panel.

 Fringe Benefit Information

 Question: I am looking for information on fringe benefits provided by Vermont employers.

 Answer: Information on benefits offered by Vermont firms is contained in ELMI's Fringe Benefit Study reports.